Complete Guide to Handling Japanese in Python: From Character Encoding to Morphological Analysis

 new_text = re.sub("weather", "climate", text)

-print(new_text) ## The climate is nice today, isn't it.
+print(new_text) ## The climate is nice today.

-Issues Specific to Japanese and How to Handle Them
+Japanese-Specific Issues and How to Address Them

-Handling Half-width and Full-width Characters
+Handling Half-Width and Full-Width Characters

 import unicodedata